anon12a/ed-vae/README.md

 # ED-VAE
-This repository contains sample code for the main experiments from *Anomaly Detection with Variational Autoencoders via Reconstruction Error of the Expected Latent Representation*
+This repository contains sample code the main experiments from *Anomaly Detection with Variational Autoencoders via Reconstruction Error of the Expected Latent Representation*